chartjs/chartjs-plugin-zoom/README.md

 			// Zooming directions.
 Remove the appropriate direction to disable
 			// Eg. 'y' would only allow zooming in the y direction
-			// A function that is called as the user is panning can also be used:
+			// A function that is called as the user is zooming and returns the
+			// available directions can also be used:
-			//   mode: function({ chart, direction }: { chart: ChartJS.Chart, direction: 'x' | 'y' }) {
+			//   mode: function({ chart }: { chart: ChartJS.Chart }) {
-			//     return direction === 'y'
+			//     return 'xy'
 		    //   },
 			mode: 'xy',